c4s4/neon/doc/reference.md

 Arguments:

 - $: command to run as a string or a list of strings.
-You can also provide a map of commands per operating system ("default" defines command to run on operating systems that are not in the map).
-- =: name of the variable to store trimed output into (optional, output to console if not set).
+- =: name of the variable to store trimmed output into (optional, output to console if not set).

 Examples:

     # execute ls command and get result in 'files' variable
-    - $: 'ls'
+    - $: 'ls -al'
       =: 'files'
-    # execute dir command on windows and ls on other OS
-    - $:
-    	windows: 'dir'
-    	default: 'ls'
     # execute command as a list of strings
     - $: ['ls', '-al']